How To Apply for BDO Credit Card: A 7-Step Guide to Getting Approved

 Complete the online form by providing your personal information.
 Afterward, upload scanned copies of the required documents.
 Click Submit once you’re done.
 A BDO representative will call you for verification.

 To apply via SMS, type BDOCC<space>APPLY<space>LAST NAME/FIRST NAME/MIDDLE INITIAL then send to 2256 (₱2.50 charge for Globe & Smart, ₱2.00 charge for Sun subscribers).

 Example: BDOCC APPLY GONZALES/JANE/A

-BDO meticulously review each credit card application so it normally takes up to several weeks before you receive a call from the bank.
+BDO meticulously reviews each credit card application so it normally takes up to several weeks before you receive a call from the bank.

 If you want to check the status of your application, you can do so by calling the BDO branch where you filed the application or making an online inquiry.

-To check your application status online, visit BDO website and go to Credit Cards>Services>Card Application Status.
+To check your application status online, visit the BDO website and go to Credit Cards>Card Services>Card Application Status.
 Enter your SSS number or TIN (tax identification number) to pull up your account.

-In case your application gets rejected, inquire about the reason/s why so you won’t commit the same mistake the next time you apply again.
+In case your application gets rejected, inquire about the reason/s why so you won’t commit the same mistake the next time you re-apply.

 The following are the common reasons why credit card applications don’t get approved: